perfogic/perfogic/README.md

 - 📫 How to reach me **longdieu12x@gmail.com**

+-  I used to create a blockchain course on Udemy in 2022, which will teach you about NFT, Auction: [Click here to see it if you are newbie to blockchain](https://www.udemy.com/course/real-time-nft-auction-with-solidity-blockchain-dapp)

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://www.linkedin.com/in/phạm-minh-đăng-4a6b9515b/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="minhdang0710" height="30" width="40" /></a>